View the recent COVID-19 information for licensees

 Once an application has been registered, the application fee is non-refundable.

-The 2020-21 application fee and renewal amounts came into effect on 1 July 2020.
-To see a full list of amounts, download the Liquor licence fees fact sheet 2020-21
+The 2021-22 application fees and renewal amounts are effective from 1 July 2021.
+To see a full list of updated amounts, view the Liquor licence fees fact sheet 2021-22

-The Liquor Control Reform Act 1998 allows the issue of infringement notices for specified breaches.
-They are issued to licensees, underage persons and any person breaching specified sections of the liquor law.
+The Liquor Control Reform (LCR) Act 1998 allows infringement notices to be issued to licensees, staff, minors or any person breaching the LCR Act.

-For a list of the 2020-21 liquor-related breaches and associated penalties which are provided for under the Act, see: Breaches under the Liquor Control Reform Act 1998
+For a list of liquor-related breaches and associated penalties for under the LCR Act, see:

-Note: Licensees should be aware that payment of a fine may then be considered in any disciplinary proceedings we undertake that seek suspension or cancellation of the licence.
+Note: Licensees should be aware that payment of a fine may then be considered in any disciplinary proceedings we undertake to suspend or cancel their licence.

 Our fee fact sheets are based on the Department of Justice and Community Safety list of automatically indexed fees and fines.